-Considering the elements of the APR and the timeframe covered, the complete picture of activity on the UU and ST licences will be as per the table below.
-Dark blue figures show the elements and periods covered by the appointee licence holders, and the light blue area shows the elements to be completed by Water Plus.
+Considering the elements of the APR, the complete picture of activity on the ST licence will be presented in accordance the table below.
+Dark blue figures show the elements and periods covered by the appointee licence holder, STW, and the light blue area shows the elements to be completed by Water Plus.